-The Clinic will provide culturally informed, affordable and high-quality legal services to vulnerable and at-risk people across BC, including single mothers, low-income individuals, the disabled, immigrants, refugees and seniors.
-The Clinic will use APB's armoury of secure virtual client service technologies to provide legal advice and representation services to clients regardless of their location, language or mobility restrictions.
-And, in important recognition of the digital divide for many in our province, APB will offer telephone and in-person service options for everyone.
+The Clinic provides culturally informed, affordable and high-quality legal services to vulnerable and at-risk people across BC, including single mothers, low-income individuals, the disabled, immigrants, refugees and seniors.
+The Clinic uses APB's armoury of secure virtual client service technologies to provide legal advice and representation services to clients regardless of their location, language or mobility restrictions.
+And, in important recognition of the digital divide for many in our province, APB offers telephone and in-person service options for everyone.